NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-powershell.md

 # Manage packages with the Visual Studio Package Manager Console (PowerShell)

-The Package Manager Console in Visual Studio uses [PowerShell commands](../reference/powershell-reference.md) to interact with NuGet packages.
+The Package Manager Console in Visual Studio uses PowerShell commands to interact with NuGet packages.
 You can use the console when there's no way to do an operation through the [Package Manager UI](install-use-packages-visual-studio.md).
 You can also [use nuget.exe CLI commands in the console](#use-the-nugetexe-cli-in-the-console).

 This article describes how to find, install, update, and uninstall NuGet packages with PowerShell commands in the Package Manager Console.
 For the complete Package Manager Console PowerShell command reference, see [PowerShell reference](../reference/powershell-reference.md).

 ## Console availability

 Starting in Visual Studio 2017, NuGet and the NuGet Package Manager install automatically when you create any .NET-related workloads in Visual Studio.
-You can also install the Package Manager by selecting **Individual components** > **Code tools** > **NuGet package manager** in the Visual Studio installer.
+You can also install the Package Manager by selecting **Individual components** > **Code tools** > **NuGet package manager** in the Visual Studio Installer.

 You can also search for the NuGet Package Manager extension under the **Tools** > **Extensions and Updates** or **Extensions** menus.
 If you're unable to use the extensions installer in Visual Studio, you can download the extension directly from [https://dist.nuget.org/index.html](https://dist.nuget.org/index.html).

 The Package Manager Console is built into the Package Manager for Visual Studio on Windows.
 Visual Studio Code and Visual Studio for Mac don't include the console.
 Visual Studio for Mac has a UI for managing NuGet packages, and the equivalent console commands are available through the [NuGet CLI](../reference/nuget-exe-CLI-reference.md).
 For more information, see [Install and manage NuGet packages in Visual Studio for Mac](/visualstudio/mac/nuget-walkthrough).

 > [!IMPORTANT]
 > The PowerShell commands and arguments in this article are specific to the Visual Studio Package Manager Console.
-These commands differ from the [Package Management module commands](/powershell/module/packagemanagement) you use in a general PowerShell environment.
+These commands differ from the [PackageManagement module commands](/powershell/module/packagemanagement) you can use in a general PowerShell environment.
 Each environment has commands that aren't available in the other, and commands with the same name might differ in their specific arguments.

 ## Find and install a package